 Always Protect Your Privacy During a Personal Injury Case

 Before you post something online, remember that it cannot be completely removed — even if you have deleted it from your personal account.

-At Bertoldo, Baker, Carter & Smith our Clark County personal injury attorneys are our client’s advocates during every aspect of their cases, and that includes arguing on your behalf regarding what public information is unavailable to the defense team.
+At Bertoldo, Baker, Carter, Smith & Cullen our Clark County personal injury attorneys are our client’s advocates during every aspect of their cases, and that includes arguing on your behalf regarding what public information is unavailable to the defense team.

 However, this quickly evolving part of the law may allow legal access to any social media activity that can be used as admissible evidence against you in the case, including a picture of you enjoying an afternoon in the park with family or friends.
 The argument behind these discoveries can be as simple as how can you be having so much fun if you are in so much pain?
 How are you enjoying all of life’s regular activities if you are too hurt to work?